sfgco/books/README.md

 ### Motivation

-Frappe Books addresses a market gap where small businesses face expensive, complex accounting tools.
+Green Bar By SFGCO addresses a market gap where small businesses face expensive, complex accounting tools.
 It offers an intuitive, open-source solution that combines simplicity with essential features, empowering businesses to manage finances effectively—even offline.

 ### Key Features